achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 hero earning more than one benny, at the GM’s discretion.

-### Story Declarations (from Adamant Entertainment's "Thrilling Tales of Adventure")
+### Story Declarations
+*From Adamant Entertainment's "Thrilling Tales of Adventure"*

 A player may spend a benny and declare certain details about the setting and the story.
 If the Game